 Brazoria County is using considerable HUD resources to ameliorate the barriers to affordable housing.
-More than \$434,000 is allocated from the PY 2022 regular formula HOME grant to the rehabilitation of owner-occupied housing.
-With the allocation of 53 Emergency Housing Vouchers (EHV), Brazoria County Housing Authority will be able to increase the assistance to homeless and at-risk of homelessness persons and families.
+Nearly \$420,000 is allocated from the PY 2023 regular formula HOME grant to the rehabilitation of owner-occupied housing, and an additional \$80,000 to replace in efficient onsite septic systems for homeowners.
+With the allocation of 53 Emergency Housing Vouchers (EHV) and the newly allocated Stability Vouchers (5), Brazoria County Housing Authority will be able to increase the assistance to homeless and at-risk of homelessness persons and families.